-The three major types of radiation therapy (photon, electron, proton) have similar effects on tumor tissue, meaning that they all damage cancer cells.
-However, each type does have certain advantages and disadvantages.
-In this article, we will discuss the situations and reasoning of why your treatment team may suggest one treatment over another.
+Photon, electron, and proton therapy all damage cancer cells.
+Each type does have certain advantages and disadvantages.
 Your treatment team will work together to pick the best type of radiation therapy for your type of cancer.

 Two-Dimensional Photon Therapy ("Conventional" Radiation Therapy)

 When 2D, or conventional radiation therapy is used, x-ray films are used to guide and position the radiation beams.
 A machine called a “fluoroscopic simulator” is often used to plan the radiation treatments.
 The bones seen on the x-rays are used as landmarks to find where the tumor is and where to position the radiation beams to treat the tumor.

 Planning does not take a long time and patients can often start treatment within a week.
 It is often used for urgent treatments.

 Many hospitals now have the ability to use a CT scanner (Cat Scan) to plan radiation treatments.
 This is called 3D conformal radiotherapy.
 CT-guided therapy allows the tumor and normal organs to be looked at in three dimensions instead of using the "flat" image of an x-ray (in “conventional” radiation therapy).